Shashika-td/Moment-rotation-Curve-Predictor/README.md

 ## Note:

-Please ensure that the input values for each parameter fall within the specified range of application mentioned in the GUI.
+Please ensure that the input values for each parameter fall within the specified range of applications mentioned in the GUI.
 Inputs outside those ranges may lead to an error message.

 ---